 Currently, most of Bandera County is in the planning stages of creating eclipse centric events.
-Near the Vanderpool area, the Four Sisters’ Ranch is hosting Eclipse UTOPIA (www.utopiaeclipsefest.com) and are working on the details now.
-The festival is planned for both the October 2023 and the April 2024 eclipses.
+Near the Vanderpool area, the Four Sisters’ Ranch is hosting Eclipse UTOPIA.
+Tickets for both October 2023 and April 2024 are available online now.

 In addition to any planned eclipse festivals, Bandera County offers a diverse range of activities.
 Surrounding the community of Bandera you will find numerous dude ranches and outfitters offering horseback riding and old west entertainment.
 Bandera offers numerous eateries, specialty shops and nightly live music.
 The Frontier Times Museum and Bandera Natural History are well worth a visit.